kevinolega/philippineislandliving/_posts/2018-01-06-fixed-gear.md

 - November 2017 SunLife Cycling Event (Parañaque to BGC)
 - 2018 Trip to SM Calamba to purchase the Umi Sonoda No Brand Girls Figure
 - Usual house to BF Homes and Alabang area.

+### UPDATES

+**2020**:

+Five years of riding to bike to work got me thinking about the advantages and disadvantages of all my bikes.

+The fixed gear is beautiful if you don't have a lot of stuff with you.

+The bike is light and comfortable so if you only have your phone, walet, and keys.

+You could bring a light draw string bag to buy a few groceries.

+You could bring a light backpack or a messenger back to carry your laptop to the coffee shop, a water bottle and nothing else.

+Carrying a full backpack that includes notebooks, extra shoes, charging gear, power bricks, etc can make riding a fixed gear bike a complete pain in the ass.

+I always saw the fixed gear bike as the perfect budget road or race bike.

+That said, it's great for race configuration and short one to five kilometer rides.

+However, longer rides packing heavier gear may require a different configuration than what I have.

 Do you have a fixed gear bike?
 I'd like to see what you ride.
 Let me know in the comments below.